 The applicant must notify the Corps Regulatory Division by telephone, facsimile, delivered written notice or other alternative means as early as possible and shall not begin the activity until notified by the DE or Corps Regulatory staff that the activity may proceed under this RGP.
 The Corps recognizes there are rare situations where imminent and dire threats to life may occur necessitating action before a Corps permit can be secured.
 In such circumstances, notification must be made to the Corps as soon as feasible.
-For more information about emergency procedures, please contact the Regulatory Division at (213) 452-3425 or fax (213) 452-4196.
+For more information about emergency procedures, please contact the Regulatory project manager responsible for the geographic area in which you are located.